eqlabs/starknet-multisig/README.md

 How to use:

-1. If you don't have yet, get the Argent X browser extension (not the regular Argent wallet!).
+1. If you don't have it yet, get the Argent X browser extension (not the regular Argent wallet!).
 Change the network to Goerli.
 Create some accounts
 1. Choose what is the threshold and how many signers in total.
 The threshold states how many signers have to sing a transaction before it can be executed.
 The total number states how many signers there are in total.
 1. Enter owner addresses
 1. Deploy the multisig